Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: The QSS scheme based on the hypercycle access structure containing three hyperedges

 \textbf{Case (2):} The reconstruction of $\lambda_{i,j}$ for the access structure $\varGamma_{2,1}$, $i\in\{1,2,4\}$, $j\in[2]$.

-\textbf{(2.1)} $P_1^{(i)}$ chooses a random number $n_1^{(i)}\in F_p$, then manufactures the information particle sequence as shown in the Eq.(25), and manufactures the decoy particle sequence of Eq.(30), where $j_i=1$.
-For convenience, denote the information particle sequence in Eq.(26) as $\left\langle \varphi_1^{(i)} \right\lvert$.
-Then, $P_1^{(i)}$ randomly inserts the decoy particle sequence in Eq.(26) into the information particle sequence in equation Eq.(25), and sends the sequence composed of these information particles and decoy particles to $P_2^{(i)}$.
+\textbf{(2.1)} $P_1^{(i)}$ chooses a random number $n_1^{(i)}\in F_p$, then manufactures the information particles as shown in the Eq.(24), and manufactures the decoy particles of Eq.(25), where $j_i=1$.
+For convenience, denote the state of the information particle in Eq.(26) as $\left\langle \varPsi_1^{(i)} \right\lvert$.
+Then, $P_1^{(i)}$ randomly inserts the decoy particles in Eq.(27) into the information particles Eq.(26), and sends all particles to $P_2^{(i)}$.

-\textbf{(2.2)} After $P_2^{(i)}$ confirms receiving these information particles and decoy particles, $P_1^{(i)}$ announces the positions of these $n_E$ decoy particles. $P_2^{(i)}$ uses the $H_{K^{(i,i)}}(x_{i},x_{i})$-th group of unbiased basis to measure the decoy particle sequence received basis and calculates the error rate of the measurement results.
+\textbf{(2.2)} After $P_2^{(i)}$ confirms receiving the $n_I+n_E$ particles, $P_1^{(i)}$ announces the positions of these $n_E$ decoy particles. $P_2^{(i)}$ uses the $H_{K^{(i,i)}}(x_{i},x_{i})$-th group of unbiased basis to measure the decoy particles received, and calculates the error rate of the measurement results.
 If error rate is higher than the pre-set threshold, $P_2^{(i)}$ will stop this operation, and require $P_1^{(i)}$ to start a new round; otherwise, he will continue with the following operations.